picmi/help/docs/business/guide/workflows/creating-a-workflow.md

 process.
 Please contact us if you have any questions—your questions can affect completion rates.
 :::

-See [updating workflows](../../workflows/updating-workflows) for detailed editing instructions.
+See [updating workflows](../../workflows/updating-workflows) for detailed Workflow Builder instructions.
 :::

 ## Step 6: Validate the workflow configuration